grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 ## The `min_over_time` function

-The `min_over_time()` let you aggregate numerical values by computing the minimum value of them, such as the all important span duration.
+The `min_over_time()` lets you aggregate numerical attributes by calculating their minimum value.
+For example, you could choose to calculate the minimum duration of a group of spans, or you could choose to calculate the minimum value of a custom attribute you've attached to your spans, like `span.shopping.cart.entries`.
+The time interval that the minimum is computed over is set by the `step` parameter.
 For more information, refer to the [`step` API parameter](https://grafana.com/docs/tempo/<TEMPO_VERSION>/api_docs/#traceql-metrics).

 ### Parameters